IhebBouariche1/IhebBouariche/README.md

 ![alt text](https://github.com/IhebBouariche1/IhebBouariche/blob/main/Iheb%20Bouariche%20(13).png)
 # Welcome 👋

-##### Hi, I'm Iheb Bouariche and I’m an Electrical engineer student with licentiate degree and automation engineer master student with 5 years in engineering domain, and I'm still developing my skills.
+##### Hi, I'm Iheb Bouariche and I’m an Electrical engineer with licentiate degree and automation engineer master student with 5 years in engineering domain, and I'm still developing my skills.
 I want to share my projects and my experiences in this platform with you.
 I’m really enjoy learning by myself ,and I’m a big fan of technologies, I started to be interested on technologies when I was 8 years old, when I bought my first computer on 2008.
 I have supplement skills developed by online courses, papers, books and by doing practices, and usually I summarize these informations and experiences on papers or as a project.
 Some of my supplement skills are:  Artificial intelligent, 3D Design, Communication networks and Digital manufacturing.

 #### My Career brief